liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. c:function:: int ARKodeSetOrder(void *arkode_mem, int ord)

-   Specifies the order of accuracy for the linear multistep method.
+   Specifies the order of accuracy for the RK method.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.